pratik2550/GroceryApp/README.md

 # Hello :wave:
 Welcome to **GroxeryUp** Project.
 It is a E-grocery shop.<br/>
-An application for buying grocery online from near by shops, In it seller are also able to register their shop.<br />
+An android application for buying grocery online from near by shops, In it seller are also able to register their shop.<br />
-## Technology/ Stack used
+## Technology/ Stack used :mortar_board:
 - Java
 - XML
 - firebase
 - Android Studio

-## Screenshots
+## Screenshots :camera:

 |                        Shop List                     |                        Product List                   |                       Shop List                       |
 | :--------------------------------------------------: | :---------------------------------------------------: | :---------------------------------------------------: |